Skip to main content

 Thursday, 30 October

-Today we do a full-day coach excursion to Barletta, Cannae, and Castle del Monte.
+Today we did a full-day coach excursion to Barletta, Cannae, and Castle del Monte.

 Cattedrale di Barletta